 Enable to check whether the server policies are running properly on the HA group.

 Available only if the HA mode is Active-Active-Standard.

 All the appliances join the HA group by matching their Group ID.
 They begin to send heartbeat and synchronization traffic to each other through their heartbeat links.

 To determine which appliance currently has the role of the main appliance, on System > High Availability > Settings, in the HA Member table, view the HA Role column:

 - main/master—The appliance in this row is currently active.
 The active appliance applies policies to govern the traffic passing to your web servers.
 Also called the primary, master, or main appliance.

 - standby—The appliance in this row is currently passive, and is not actively applying policies.
 The passive appliance listens to heartbeat traffic and port monitoring for signs that the main appliance may have become unresponsive, at which point it will assume the role of the main appliance.
 Also called the secondary or standby appliance.

-- secondary—The appliance in this row is the secondary node in active-active modes.
+- slave—The appliance in this row is the slave node in active-active modes.

 If both appliances believe that they are the main: